 7. Make a special ritual of preparing tea or coffee.

 Select the perfect mug.
 One with a “sweater” or decorated with your favorite colors, that feels just right in your hands.
 Treat yourself to some fancy coffee or herbal tea.
-I love teas by Lety at Peaceful Heart Essence.
-(Lety also offers a beautiful online course, Sacred Tea.
+My friend Lety offers a beautiful online course, Sacred Tea.
 I’ve taken it and I highly recommend it.
-The course is definitely hygge.)
+The course is definitely hygge.

 I love these edible sugar lace doilies from SweetMarveLace at Etsy.
 I actually just ordered some and can’t wait for them to arrive.
 (I’m stocking up on goodies to add to my self care basket to prepare for Hibernate, an online retreat that has changed the way I feel about winter.
 It begins January 16th and there’s still time to sign up if you’re interested.
 It is totally hygge and I noticed Heather has even added a section to the retreat about it this year!)